phm97/objviewer/README.md

 ## Notes
 Maybe I will port this little app to GTK+ 3 and OpenGL 3.3 in the future, but nothing is planed for the moment.
-If you have any observation about the code or if you have any bug to report, you can mail me at phm.vilain@gmail.com If you want to use this code to make a paid software, please let me know.
+If you have any observation about the code or if you have any bug to report, you can mail me at phm.vilain@gmail.com

 ## Screenshots
 ![objviewer screenshot](./screenshot.png)